 § 5-44-2.
 Licensing of psychologist.

-(a) In order to protect and safeguard the health and welfare of the people, it is unlawful for any person to represent himself or herself as a psychologist or to use any description of services including the terms "psychology" and "psychological", or any title, abbreviation, sign card, or device to indicate that person is a psychologist unless that person has been certified pursuant to the provisions of this chapter or unless that person falls within an exception provided by § 5-44-23.
+(a) In order to protect and safeguard the health and welfare of the people, it is unlawful for any person to represent himself or herself as a psychologist or to use any description of services including the terms "psychology" and "psychological," or any title, abbreviation, sign, card, or device to indicate that person is a psychologist unless that person has been licensed pursuant to the provisions of this chapter or unless that person falls within an exception provided by § 5-44-23.

-(c) Anyone holding a certificate as a psychologist in this state on July 21, 1992, shall be granted a license as a psychologist under the provisions of this chapter, and shall be licensed to practice psychology within their area of competence as specified in § 5-44-14.
+(c) Anyone holding a certificate as a psychologist in this state on July 21, 1992, shall be granted a license as a psychologist under the provisions of this chapter, and shall be licensed to practice psychology within his or her area of competence as specified in § 5-44-14.

 (P.L.
 1969, ch.
 233, § 2; P.L.
 1992, ch.
 469, § 1.)